Bomphiologia: History

 Verborum bombus, when small & triflyng thynges are set out wyth great gasyng wordes.
 Example of this have you in Terrence of the boasting souldiar.

 Sherry mentions the miles gloriosus character from the plays of the Roman playwright Plautus.
-The miles gloriosus (meaning "braggart soldier") is a stock character from Plautus established in a play by Plautus.
+The miles gloriosus (meaning "braggart soldier") is a stock character from a play by Plautus.
 The miles gloriosus was a soldier who, although a coward, bragged excessively about past experiences.